 About the judging panels

-Our expert adult panel will meet in April to choose a shortlist of their favourite science books written in 2013.
+An expert adult panel will meet in April 2015 to choose a shortlist of their favourite science books written in 2014.
 Once the six best books have been selected we will be handing over the task of picking a winner to those who should know best – young people aged up to 14 across the UK.

 Judging panels can be in schools, libraries, science centres or youth groups: participation is open to any groups who are able to read and discuss the shortlist and vote for what they think is the best book.

 Each judging panel mirrors the short-listing panel, electing their own Chair, holding judging meetings, discussing the merits of each book and submitting their vote and comments.
 All participating groups have an equal say in deciding the winner.
-Each group receives a judging pack and participation certificates for each of the judges taking part.
+Each group receives a judging pack with all the information they need to take part.
 The results from all the groups are then collated by the Royal Society to determine the winner.

 We ask that each judging panel is overseen by a responsible adult, who will ensure the judges provide their decision, and supporting comments and information to us.

-For more information, or any questions please email firstname.lastname@example.org
+For more information, or if you have any questions please email firstname.lastname@example.org